I have been loving this detox smoothie lately.

 Substitute: the same quantity of organic honey or granulated sugar may be used as a substitute if you don’t have agave.

-Then pulse until all of the ingredients are puréed.
+Pulse until all of the ingredients are puréed.

 Next, remove the mixing bowl of chia from the fridge.